anthonyec/Yopp/README.md

 Yopp (forked)
 ====

-I've use Yopp regularly and think it's great.
+I use Yopp regularly and think it's great.
 However, most of the time I want to share text to my phone.
 And universal clipboard on macOS isn't reliable.
 So I made this fork.

 What does this fork add?
 -------------------